Bridge Financing for Small Business

 The RBF Structure

-- You receive capital — typically $5K to $1M based on your monthly revenue
+- You receive capital — this can range from $5K up to $1M, depending on your monthly revenue

-- You agree to a repayment cap — usually 1.2x to 2.5x the funded amount
+- You agree to a repayment cap — typically set between 1.2x to 2.5x of the amount you receive

-- A percentage of monthly revenue (typically 2-8%) goes toward repayment
+- A percentage of monthly revenue — generally 2-8% — is used for repayment

-- Payments adjust automatically — higher revenue months pay back faster
+- Payments adjust automatically — in high-revenue months, you pay off faster

 Revenue Based Financing for Startups